 A suburb of the 1970s-90s, Annandale's first school was the independent Annandale Christian School (1982), followed by a State high in 1991.
 By then the socio-economic level was improving and the Southern Cross Catholic primary school and the junior campus of Townsville Grammar opened in the late 1990s.
 They coincided with a State primary school (1998).
-There are two shopping centres, but neither offers a full range of outlets appropriate for a population of over 9000.
+There are two shopping centres, but neither offers a full range of outlets appropriate for the size of the population.
 Parklands are generously provided; linear ones along several water courses, a botanic garden in the west and a large sports complex in the east.

 Annandale's census populations have been: